 - Bar Association of the City of New York

 - New York State Bar Association: Commercial and Federal Litigation Committee

 - Federal Bar Counsel

 - New Jersey

-- U.S. District Courts for the Eastern and Southern Districts of New York
+- U.S. District Courts for the Northern, Southern, and Eastern Districts of New York

 - U.S. District Court for the District of New Jersey

 - United States Court of Appeals for the Second Circuit

 - Volunteer to American Bar Association's BP Oil Spill Task Force (2011)